Moddable-OpenSource/moddable/documentation/xs/preload.md

 	}

 ## Pre-calculating During Preload
 Because microcontrollers are relatively slow in performance, a common optimization technique is to use tables of pre-calculated values to minimize the complex calculations that need to be performed on the microcontroller.
-The values are typically calculated by another program and then entered into data structure such as an array.
+The values are typically calculated by another program and then entered into a data structure such as an array.

 For example, the floating square root function is relatively complex and so is a good candidate for optimization when used in performance critical situations.
 The following example, contrived for simplicity, uses an array containing the square roots of the integers from 0 to 10 as a look-up table.